Laravel soft delete: the definitive guide

 $post->delete();

-To check if a model has been soft deleted, use the trashed()
+And if you want to check if a model has been soft deleted, I recommend the trashed()

 More helpers for soft deletes